cherrynoize/dotfiles/.github/README.md

 rather than close them.
 To fix this you could restart `eww`, but usually it's enough to click on the pfp icon that open the panel window once to open it, then a second time to close it.

 - `eww` tends to get on top of other windows after being restarted during the session.
 I still haven't found how I could prevent it from happening (all suggestions are welcome).

+> My workaround for the time being is to just
+> [toggle the bar](#toggle-bar).
+Besides, if you don't ever
+> toggle it this shouldn't come up.

 #### Music player cover